Morąg: Modern era

 During the Polish–Teutonic War of 1519–21, Morąg was again captured by Poland in 1520, after the local commander, Czech mercenary Wurgel Drahnicky, who wanted to defend the castle, was forced to submit to the Poles by the townspeople and his own troops.
 Upon the Protestant Reformation and the secularisation of the Order's State in 1525 it became part of Ducal Prussia, remaining a Polish fief until 1657.
 The estates were held by Colonel Peter von Dohna (1483–1553), Lord of Schlobitten, whose son Achatius von Dohna (1533–1619) had a castle erected.
 Peter's grandson Christopher von Dohna (1583–1637) became known as a scholar and governor of the Principality of Orange during the Thirty Years' War.
 Rebuilt in a Baroque style in the early 18th century, Dohna Palace is today used as a museum.

 Mohrungen was again devastated during the Polish–Swedish War in 1626.
 From 1701 it was part of the Kingdom of Prussia under King Frederick I. It remained the seat of the local administration, since 1752 of Landkreis Mohrungen (Morąg district).
 Despite being outside of Polish suzerainty since 1657, in the 18th century Poles still inhabited the town and its surroundings, and the town owed its prosperity to trade routes connecting with Poland.
 The town was within short distances surrounded by Polish territory.
-During the Napoleonic War of the Fourth Coalition, in 1807, Marshal Jean-Baptiste Jules Bernadotte, the future King of Sweden and Norway, took his residence at Dohna Palace; his French forces defeated the advance guard of Levin von Bennigsen's Russian Army at the Battle of Mohrungen on January 25, 1807.
+During the Napoleonic War of the Fourth Coalition, in 1807, Marshal Jean-Baptiste Jules Bernadotte, the future King of Sweden and Norway, took his residence at Dohna Palace; his French forces defeated the advance guard of Levin von Bennigsen's Russian Army at the Battle of Mohrungen on 25 January 1807.
+On 9–10 June 1807 the Polish division of General Jan Henryk Dąbrowski stayed in the town.
 An earthquake struck the town in 1818.

-The town received access to the Prussian state railways network in 1882.
-Part of the East Prussian Königsberg region, Mohrungen between 1871 and 1945 belonged to Germany.
-During World War II, some expelled Poles from Mazovia were enslaved by the Germans as forced labour in the town's vicinity.
-It was occupied by Soviet Red Army forces of the 2nd Belorussian Front during the East Prussian Offensive on 23 January 1945.
-After World War II, the remaining local populace was expelled and the town became part of the re-established Polish Republic according to the Potsdam Agreement, given its historic Polish name Morąg.
+The town was connected to the Prussian state railways network in 1882.
+Located in the East Prussian Königsberg region, Mohrungen remained part of Germany from 1871 until 1945.
+During World War II, some Poles expelled from Mazovia were subjected to forced labour in the town's vicinity.
+The town was captured by Soviet Red Army forces of the 2nd Belorussian Front during the East Prussian Offensive on 23 January 1945.
+After the war, the remaining German population was expelled, and the town was incorporated into the re-established Poland according to the Potsdam Agreement, regaining its historic Polish name, Morąg.

 A garrison of the Polish Army was located in the town.

-From May 2010 to 2011 the town was the garrison of a United States Army Patriot Missile Defense battery.
+From May 2010 to 2011 the town was the garrison of a United States Army Patriot Missile defense battery.

+Morąg is a member of Cittaslow.